learning-unlimited/ESP-Website/docs/admin/releases/05/README.rst

 - The "Administer" permission, when granted without a program being specified, now correctly implies the "Administer" permission on all programs.

+- New "cancel registration" deadline can be set to specify when students are allowed to cancel their registrations themselves.

+- When a teacher modifies a class, the class comments email will have a subject line that starts with "Re:".
+This makes it clearer when new classes are being registered versus when existing classes are being edited.

+- By default, static QSD pages list the last modification time, as well as the username of the user who last modified the page.
+To hide the username on all pages, go to /admin/tagdict/tag/ and set a Tag with key qsd_display_date_author and value Date.
+To hide the username and modification time, set the value as False.

 - Improvements to the student extra/optional costs module now allow equally-priced options, such as lunch or t-shirt options, to be used in